-UW-Green Bay Admissions

-2420 Nicolet Drive Green Bay, WI 54311
+UW-Green Bay Admissions 2420 Nicolet Drive Green Bay, WI 54311

 - 4. Two letters of evaluation or recommendation letter with at least one letter from an academic reference.
 Each reference letter must come directly from the reference and be sent directly to the Office of Graduate Studies email, gradstu@uwgb.edu - 5.
 Resume: please include all work and volunteer experiences.
 Your resume may be uploaded as part of your application or can be emailed to gradstu@uwgb.edu - 6.
 Personal Statement: (maximum of 1000 words).
 Please describe your professional goals, interest in the nutrition field and interest in pursuing a graduate degree.
+Please include the following; (1) descriptions of experiences (work, volunteer, or personal) that have influenced your decision to pursue a career in nutrition/dietetics, and (2) your strengths and areas in need of improvement.
 There is space for your statement on your application or it can be emailed to gradstu@uwgb.edu